realrodri/realrodri.github.io/README.md

 Hello everyone!

 This is the readme of my GitHub web page.
-This is an Office IT.
+This is an Office IT project.
 Don't expect finding useful files (such as APIs) in this repo.

 Cheers!